Self awareness: the key to leadership and to your best self.

 By Linda Spahr

 Linda is the Program Manager for the Lead2Feed Student Leadership Program, a program of the Foundation for Impact on Literacy and Learning, and the fastest growing, free leadership program for students in grades 6-12.
-Fully aligned with standards and 21st Century Skills, Lead2Feed provides opportunities for high levels of student engagement through collaboration, critical thinking, problem-solving, reflection and creativity.
+Fully aligned with standards and 21st Century Skills, Lead2Feed provides opportunities for student engagement through collaboration, critical thinking, problem-solving, reflection and creativity.
 Ambassador Leaders participate in the Lead2Feed Project Challenge to impact their communities.